openbmc/docs/architecture/user-management.md

 Stacked PAM modules allow all 'ipmi' group user passwords to be stored in encrypted form, which will be used by IPMI.
 The same has been performed by `pam_ipmicheck` and `pam_ipmisave` modules loaded in stacked pam modules.
+Changing a user's 'ipmi' group membership must force password expiry so that the IPMI credential is updated.

 ```ascii
                 +------------------+---------------+